bchareyre/yade-mpi/doc/sphinx/user.rst

      utils.sphere([x,y,z],radius,dynamic=False)

-  .. note:: There is an open `bug #398089 <https://bugs.launchpad.net/yade/+bug/398089>`_ to define exactly what the ``dynamic`` flag does.
-Please read it before writing a new engine relying on this flag.

 * :yref:`State.blockedDOFs` permits selective blocking
   of any of 6 degrees of freedom in global space.
 For instance, a sphere can be made to move only in the xy plane by saying: